 An effective agreement is a legal arrangement between a potential purchaser and the property’s seller.
 Laws vary from state to state, but in order to be a legally binding agreement, the agreement may require consideration.
 This consideration (initial and additional deposit) is to be held in the closing agent’s escrow account pending the fulfillment of conditions or contingencies in the effective agreement.

 Some important tips to keep in mind to streamline the process even further:

 - Keep written records of everything.
-For the sake of clarity, it will be extremely useful to transcribe all verbal agreements including counter-offers and addendums, and convert them to written agreements to be signed by both parties.
+For the sake of clarity, it will be very useful to transcribe all verbal agreements, including counteroffers and addendums, and convert them to written agreements to be signed by both parties.
 We will assist you in drafting all the paperwork for your sale and make sure that you have copies of everything.

 - Stick to the schedule.
 Now that you have chosen your offer, you and the buyer will be given a timeline to mark every stage in the process of closing the real estate contract.
 Meeting the requirements on time ensures a smoother flow of negotiations and also ensures that each party involved is not in breach of their agreements.
 During the process we will keep you constantly updated so you will always be prepared for the next step.

 Most buyers will have the property inspected by a licensed property inspector within the time frame that was agreed upon in the effective contract to purchase.
 Some buyers will have several different inspectors inspect the property, if they wish to obtain professional opinions from inspectors who specialize in a specific area (e.g., roof, HVAC, structure).
 If the agreement is conditional upon financing, then the property will be appraised by a licensed appraiser to determine the value for the lending institution via third party.
 This is done so that the lending institution can confirm their investment in your property is accurate.
 A buyer of a commercial property may also have a complete environmental audit performed and/or soil test, if required by the lending institution.